Forget about the tall tales, the marketing schemes, and the urban legends. Nobody wants their fingertips raw and wounded from playing guitar.

 Mainly because that means you have to stop playing until you heal.

+As a beginner, it’s bad enough to need to restrict your practice time because your fingertips are tender and squishy.
 You might only play for 30 minutes but the next day your fingers are bruised and possibly have been cut shallowly.

 And god forbid you don’t practice for a few days and end up starting the process over again.
 The solution to all of these woes is to build guitar calluses and to then care for them.